ransty/role-randomizer-ba/README.md

 ![prefs example](https://media0.giphy.com/media/gqlMiZ7TmErK1X9Tov/giphy.gif)

 ## TODO:
+- Allow usernames to have spaces in them
 - Not having to specify 'fill' should give the prefs of fill for the player
 - Re-roll that has a flag to remove previous roles
 - Leech mode (or for that fact, any "mode")